Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Secure-Data-Capture/Payment-JS/Payment-JS.md

 ---
-tags: [carat, commerce-hub, enterprise, online, card-not-present, secure-payment-form, payment-js, tokenization]
+tags: [Online, Card Not Present, Secure Data Capture, Payment JS]
 ---

-# JS Integration
+# Seacure Data Capture - JS Solution

 Commerce Hub JS allows E-commerce merchants to embed a JavaScript control within their application while still allowing merchants full control over design and form of their website _(unlike Hosted Payment Page and [iFrame](docs/Online-Mobile-Digital/Secure-Data-Capture/iFrame-JS/iFrame-JS.md) solutions)_.
 The JavaScript call sends payment information directly to Commerce Hub and returns a payment nonce `sessionId` _(one-time use token)_.
 The merchant website can then pass the `sessionId` in a charges/tokens request as the payment source.